-You can add a YouTube or Vimeo video to your exhibition entry page and to each individual artwork page in your exhibition.
+You can add a YouTube or Vimeo video to your exhibition entry page and to each individual artwork or object in your exhibition.
 Video content is not required to publish your exhibition, but it is a great way to further engage your audience and share with them some extra information and behind the scenes details about your exhibition.

 Here are some examples of what your videos could include:

-- footage of the artwork being made
+- footage of the artwork or object being made

 - an in-situ room view showing your artwork hung in a gallery or styled in a home environment